iambrianle/blog/content/posts/blog-with-hugo.md

 # The Benefits

-Your website may be set up and hosted anywhere (on GCP Cloud Storage, AWS S3, Netlify, Firebase, etc.), and it can be deployed to a CDN (Content Delivery Network) to be cached on a global edge network, which will greatly enhance the performance and speed of page loads.
+Your website may be set up and hosted anywhere (on GCP Cloud Storage, AWS S3, PaperMod, Firebase, etc.), and it can be deployed to a CDN (Content Delivery Network) to be cached on a global edge network, which will greatly enhance the performance and speed of page loads.
 This is crucial for SEO and for those with slow internet connections (Search Engine Optimization).

 # Caveats